civo/kubernetes-marketplace/ghost/post_install.md

 * Click the option button in the upper right ( in the left of save button ).
 * Chose `Delete button`

-## How to create your first blog article
+## How to create your first blog post

-Follow this step to create your first blog article :
+Follow this step to create your first blog post :

-* To begin your first blog article login to ghost admin url `http://ghost.YOUR_CLUSTER_ID.k8s.civo.com/ghost`.
+* To begin your first blog post login to ghost admin url `http://ghost.YOUR_CLUSTER_ID.k8s.civo.com/ghost`.
 * Inside the ghost admin menu, click `Posts` menu at the left column.
 Click `New post` button in the upper right.
-* Write your article.
+* Write your blog.
-* If you want to publish your article, click the `publish` button in the upper right.
+* If you want to publish your blog, click the `publish` button in the upper right.
 If you want to publish it later, Click the `< Posts` button in the upper left, your article should be automaticaly saved as draft.

 ## Modify URL